sz3/libmcleece/README.md

 ## libmcleece

-A command line tool and C interface to encrypt/decrypt files using the Classic McEliece "post-quantum", code-based asymmetric key exchange scheme. `xsalsa20poly1305` (via libsodium) is used as the symmetric cipher.
-In addition, libmcleece's default behavior is to first encrypt all messages with libsodium's `crypto_box_seal`, providing further protection (e.g. in case I screwed something up).
+A command line tool and C interface to encrypt/decrypt files using the Classic McEliece "post-quantum", code-based asymmetric key exchange scheme.

+libmcleece's default behavior is to use hybrid key exchange -- using the Classic McEliece KEM, and libsodium's `crypto_box_seal` (`x25519`) -- to generate a shared secret for a libsodium `crypto_box` (`xsalsa20poly1305`).

 The [actual McEliece implementation](./src/third_party_lib/mceliece6960119f) is from the Classic McEliece NIST submission: https://classic.mceliece.org/nist.html